berthin/xcii/doc/asciicast-v2.md

 #### `idle_time_limit`

-Idle time limit, as given via `-i` option to `asciinema rec`.
+Idle time limit, as given via `-i` option to `xcii rec`.
 Float.

 This should be used by an asciicast player to reduce all terminal inactivity (delays between frames) to maximum of `idle_time_limit` value.

 #### `command`

-Command that was recorded, as given via `-c` option to `asciinema rec`.
+Command that was recorded, as given via `-c` option to `xcii rec`.
 String.

 #### `title`

-Title of the asciicast, as given via `-t` option to `asciinema rec`.
+Title of the asciicast, as given via `-t` option to `xcii rec`.
 String.

 #### `env`